Loving Into

 The only observable signal: I lost control,

-or really, this is how real greenhouses age
+or truly, this is how real greenhouses age

 into the wildness of benign neglect

-an exhaustion so pure, one can only trust,
+an exhaustion so pure, one can only surrender, trust,

 much like my body, my mothering, my love.